FeatherFramework/feather-admin/README.md

 ### The menu does not open

 - Confirm that `feather-core`, `feather-menu`, and `feather-admin` are running.
-- Confirm that the administrator's active character has role level `99`.
+- Confirm that the administrator's active character meets the `permissions['menu.open']` level.
 - Check that keyboard or command access is enabled in `config.lua`.

 ### Feather Admin does not start